sid24op/DXTROX_V1/README.md

 ## 📢Introduce myself

-- 🙂I'm  cyber luiz PEOPLE CALL ME CYBER LUIZ
+- 🙂I'm AMAL PEOPLE CALL ME CYBER LUIZ
 - 🚩I'm a beginner in this field
 - 📍From mannarkkad,palakkad,Kerala,🇮🇳
 - 🏫Students